heig-vd-dai-course/heig-vd-dai-course/05.04-presentation-of-practical-work-1/README.md

 ### External dependencies

-You can use any other dependencies you want in your Maven project.
+You can use any other dependencies you want in your Maven project with the dependencies available on the [Maven Repository](https://mvnrepository.com/) to help you build your application.
 You must however explain why and how you use it in your README.

-As mentioned in the [Constraints](#constraints) section, you cannot use an external dependency that manages the files for you (open/close).
+As mentioned in the [Constraints](#constraints) section, you cannot use an external dependency that manages the files for you (open/close the files).

 ### Add members to your repository

 You can add your team members to your repository as collaborators to allow them to push directly to the repository.

+**If your project is private, do not forget to add the teaching staff as collaborators to allow us to see your work!**

 ### Protect your main branch